-In this study, an inactivated ND vaccine was prepared using the locally isolated ND virus (NDV/Ch/Giza2014), then its efficacy was compared with that of the imported inactivated Newcastle Disease virus vaccine for protection of chicken against the ND infection.
+In this study, an inactivated ND vaccine was prepared using the locally isolated ND virus (NDV/Ch/Giza2014), then its efficacy was compared with that of the imported vaccine for protection of chicken against the ND infection.

-All the tested inactivated ND vaccines ensured that they were safe, sterile, pure and valid for use (Zou et al., 2016; Monir et al., 2018; OIE, 2018).
+All the tested inactivated ND vaccines ensured that they were safe, sterile, pure and valid for use (Zou et al., 2016; Monir et al., 2018; OIE, 2019).